BMW’s China Price Cuts Fail to Translate Into Markedly Cheaper Showroom Deals

 / SOURCE: Yicai

-These price changes are part of BMW’s “regular price management,” the carmaker told Bloomberg on Jan.
+The changes are part of BMW’s “regular price management,” the automaker told Bloomberg News on Jan.
 7, adding that “final transaction prices are independently negotiated and determined between authorized BMW dealers and customers.”

-“Dealerships settle payments to the manufacturer based on a percentage of the guide price when picking up cars, so the higher the guide price, the greater the cost,” he added.
-“After the guide price cut, our financial costs and inventory pressure have indeed been alleviated.”
+The official price cuts are also intended to enable dealers to maintain their profit margins by narrowing discounts, he added.
+“Dealerships settle payments to the manufacturer based on a percentage of the guide price when picking up cars, so the higher the guide price, the greater the cost,” Zhang said.
+“Our costs and inventory pressure have eased since the cuts.”

 Editor: Futura Costaglione